abbasally5/hackdfw2017/README.md

 ## How to install
 You will require a twitter api key

-Replace the capitilized words in test.py
+Replace the capitalized words in test.py
 ```
 consumer_key = TWITTER_CONSUMER_KEY
 consumer_secret = TWITTER_CONSUMER_SECRET